Kaeseekuchen/EXILED-.nick-Plugin/README.md

 ## Installation

 1. Download the latest release of `NickPlugin.dll`.
-2. Place the `.dll` file into the `plugins` folder of your SCP: SL server.
+2. Place the `.dll` file into the `.config/EXILED/plugins` folder of your SCP: SL server.
 3. Restart the server.

 ## Commands